 north east of the Melbourne CBD

-Take the Ovens Valley Hwy to Myrtleford and then follow the signs to
+Take the Hume Fwy (M31) to Wangaratta then the Great Alpine Road (B500) to Myrtleford, and then follow the signs to

 Lake Buffalo in the direction of Dandongadale.